EdTerry/CheepRX/README.md

 ### Contributing

-go ahead and pull and help us out anyway you see fit but dont do too much crawling on the one site we currently have working.
+go ahead and pull and help us out anyway you see fit but dont do any crawling with GoodRx as it is against the TOS, ask for API instead.
+Thanks for the interests.

 ### Authors / Hack Team
 * **Edward Terry** - *Initial work* - [Edward](https://github.com/EdTerry)